Mullakhashim/Fetch-Project/README.md

 Challenges that were addressed in this project

   1. Found the best algorithm (minimum number of weighings for any possible fake bar position) to find the fake gold bar to be *2 weighings*.
-      The algorithm weighs gold bars until a fake one is found, clicks on a fake bar number, confirms the alert message.
+      The algorithm weighs gold bars until a fake one is found, clicks on a fake bar number and confirms the Confirmation message.
+      Afterwards, algorithm clicks on all the real bar numbers and confirms the Error message.

   2. Created the test automation project using Java language to perform
     a. clicks on buttons (“Weigh”, “Reset”)